| .Denver

 the raised hands claimed West Washington

 park as home.
+The evening would

 get boring if all nine candidates were